A modular functor from state sums for finite tensor categories and their bimodules: Framed defect manifolds

 Let us illustrate a few typical situations of \undefectonemanifold s by pictures.
 In such pictures we use the following conventions.
 We draw a one-manifold $\L$ as embedded in the paper plane $\R^2$.
 For the tangent space $T_p\L$ at any point $p\,{\in}\,\L$ we adopt the standard convention to depict it as the tangential affine line in $\R^2$.

 To graphically represent a section in the bundle $T\L{\oplus}\underline\R$ we must in addition specify the direction of $\underline\R$; it suffices to do this for an interval and for a circle.
 For an \emph{interval} embedded horizontally in the plane and oriented from left to right, we take the positive direction of $\underline\R$ to point upwards.
 Thus at any positive marked point on the interval the vector fields we consider point upwards, and at any negative marked point they point downwards; in particular, between a positive and a negative point the vector field is tangential in at least one point.
-The following picture shows examples of unlabeled defect intervals: \locpa {3.0} \locpb {0.8} \locpc {2.2pt} \locpd {0.02} \locpe {4.9} \locpf {1.6} \locpF {0.75} \locpx {0.08} \bep

-\eep For a \emph{circle} embedded in $\R^2$ we fix conventions by requiring that the trivial bundle $\underline\R$ is outward-pointing.
+The following picture shows examples of unlabeled defect intervals: \locpa {3.0} \locpb {0.8} \locpc {2.2pt} \locpd {0.02} \locpe {4.9} \locpf {1.6} \locpF {0.75} \locpx {0.08} \be \raisebox{-4.5em}{ } \ee ~\\ For a \emph{circle} embedded in $\R^2$ we fix conventions by requiring that the trivial bundle $\underline\R$ is outward-pointing.
 Then the vector fields of our interest point outwards at any positive marked point and inwards at any negative one.
 Again, between a positive and a negative point the vector field has to be tangential in at least one point.
-Here are simple examples of 2-framed circles: \locpa {1.45} \locpb {0.71} \locpc {2.2pt} \locpd {0.12} \locpe {3.9}
+Here are simple examples of $2$-framed circles: \locpa {1.45} \locpb {0.71} \locpc {2.2pt} \locpd {0.12} \locpe {3.9}